kevinmgamboa/BCI_TFjs/README.md

 # BCI_TFjs
-pipeline for training ML models with Tensorflow
+This repository contains a data pipeline infrastructure for training ML models with Tensorflow and convert them into TFLite and TFjs formats.